tholmes59/building-responsive-sites-online-web-sp-000/README.md

 On the modern web, we frequently access the same content on a variety of devices.
 Each device will display content differently due to its sizes and proportions.
-This can have unpredictable results: text might appear too small, or parts of the page to shift around in an unusual way, and can lead to poor user experience.
+This can have unpredictable results: text might appear too small, or parts of the page shift around in an unusual way, and can lead to poor user experience.
 As front-end developers, we want our web sites to look good and function well whether a user is on their laptop, phone or tablet.